 With the support of the ST plant of Greater Noida the DU Program was launched in the country in 2003.
 The key scope of the initiative was to provide new educational opportunities and resources that were locally absent.

-As of today the program is continuing well with 40 active centers which were set up with the collaboration of two major groups of partners: NGOs and public schools.
+As of today the program is continuing well with enriching collaborations with two major groups of partners: NGOs and public schools.

 Throughout the year the activity grew steadily, also thanks to the support of 20 local ST volunteers that are supporting the Foundation, for both the Tablet for Kids course and the classic ICB course.
 Moreover, India has become the reference for Far East countries to further implement the Tablet for Kids course coordinating “train the trainer” sessions whenever needed.
 Please find the details in the dedicated section.

-In 2018 a milestone was reached, in fact on the basis of the good results of the activities and considering the potential of the country it has been decided to create a new organization: ST Foundation India.
+The activity in the country has been constantly growing.
+On the basis of these good results and considering the potential of the country it has been decided to create a new organization: ST Foundation India.